tclokie/GnomeDesktopController/README.md

+# GNOME Desktop Controller

+A suite of scripts for customizing the GNOME Shell Linux desktop environment.

-# SetDesktopBackground
+# SetGnomeBackground
-Grabs an image from reddit and sets it to the desktop background.
+Grabs the top image from a selected subreddit and sets it to the desktop background.

-This is for GNOME desktop environments.

 # How to use:
 Execute run.sh